Harbour Centre: Official Height Discrepancies

-Designed by WZMH Architects, the building is listed as being 28 stories tall, though the tower/observation deck extends above the 28 office floors (claimed to be approximately 40 stories in total).
+Designed by WZMH Architects, the building is listed as being 28 stories tall, though the tower/observation deck/revolving restaurant extends above the 28 office floors (claimed to be on the 33rd and 35th floors).
 There is some disagreement as to the building's height.
 According to the Vancouver Lookout's website the observation deck is 168 m above the 'street level'.
-The CTBUH however lists the buildings architectural height as actually being 147 m.
+The CTBUH however lists the building's architectural height as actually being 147 m.
 Furthermore, Skyscraperpage lists the buildings height to the roof as being only 139.6 m.
 This is stated to be the height from the Hastings Street entrance while the height from the back entrance on Cordova Street is 146 m.
 It also lists the buildings pinnacle height to the tip of the antenna as being 177.1 m.

 The building was British Columbia's tallest measured by pinnacle height until the construction of Living Shangri-La in 2009.